 - Visual field - the minimum field of vision for safe driving is defined as field of at least 120° on the horizontal, and there should be no significant defect in the binocular field which encroaches within 20° of fixation above or below the horizontal meridian.
 Occasionally, if there is a static defect to which they have fully adapted, the DVLA may consider them as an 'exceptional case' following a practical driving assessment.

-- Group 2 licenses (includes large lorries and buses) - new applicants are barred in law if the visual acuity, using corrective lenses if necessary, is worse than 6/9 in the better eye and 6/12 in the worse eye.
+- Group 2 licences (includes large lorries and buses) - new applicants are barred in law if the visual acuity, using corrective lenses if necessary, is worse than 6/9 in the better eye and 6/12 in the worse eye.
 The uncorrected acuity in each eye must be at least 3/60.
 There must be a full binocular field of vision.

 - Racing drivers - there are more stringent rules for this group of people who generally have to have a minimum of 6/6 best corrected visual acuity and a visual field of 120° without any significant defect within 20° above or below the horizontal meridian.

 - Pilots - there are strict rules set out that involve visual acuity, degree of refractive error and correction, colour vision, visual fields and a number of other factors.
 Standards are marginally different for commercial and private pilots but they are all beyond the visual means of the partially sighted or visually impaired individuals considered in this record.

 - UK armed forces - this depends on the area of work as each military section has specific requirements.
 Standards should be checked at the local forces career advice centre.
 Pilots and navigators or observers have higher visual standards imposed on them.